parteincerta/dotfiles/notes/macos-setup.md

     - User: `~/{Developer,Library,.cache,.config,.local,.m2,.ssh}`.
 - iCloud
   - Authenticate with the iCloud account.
-  - Disable the synchronization of Stocks, Home, Wallet and Sire.
+  - Disable the synchronization of Stocks, Home, Wallet and Siri.
   - Enable FireVault with iCloud authentication in Privacy & Security.
   - Allow Apple Watch to unlock macOS in TouchID & Password.
   - Sign out of Game Center.